 Inova Center for Advanced Medical Simulation (ICAMS), an 11,000 square foot hospital wide simulation center, opened in spring 2015 to serve the Inova campus of the UVA School of Medicine and all Inova clinical departments.

 The research division of the Department of Surgery continues to grow and now consists of a department epidemiologist/statistician, department research manager, trauma research manager, research project associates and three clinical research coordinators.

 The research staff has enhanced our ability to participate in scholarly activity and grow our academic potential.
 Over the past five years, our residents have presented their investigative work at the local, regional and national levels, and have produced over 80 publications.

 University of Virginia Medical School Clinical Campus

-Inova Fairfax Hospital has been the home of Virginia Commonwealth University School of Medicine Inova Campus.
-Twenty-five to 30 students per year spend their 3rd and 4th year clinical rotations here after completing their didactic during the first two years in Richmond.
-These students have been an integral part of the surgical services and rotate on all the teams.
-Residents participate actively in the day-to-day teaching of the students as well as leading formal didactic sessions and monitoring student presentations once a week to the department.
-Beginning in July of 2021, we will transition to becoming the new home of the University of Virginia School of Medicine clinical campus with the same full time presence of 3rd and 4th year medical students.
+Inova Fairfax Hospital is the home of the University of Virginia School of Medicine Inova Campus.
+Twenty-five to thirty students per year spend their 3rd and 4th year clinical rotations here after completing their didactic during the first two years in Charlottesville.
+These students are an integral part of the surgical services and rotate on all the teams.
+Residents participate actively in the day-to-day teaching of the students as well as leading formal didactic sessions and monitoring student presentations once a week to the Department.
 The University of Virginia will also house research labs as a partner in academics on this campus.